hyperledger/fabric-chaincode-node/TUTORIAL.md

 - Functions should not create random variables, or use any function whose return values are functions of the current time or location of execution
   - i.e. the function will be executed in another context (i.e. peer process).
 This could potentially be in a different time zone in a different locale.
-- Functions should be away that they may read state, and write state.
+- Functions should be aware that they may read state, and write state.
 But they are producing a set of changes that will be applied to the state.
 The implication is that updates to the state may not be read back.

 ```